Pathway out of pandemic: Australia slashes international arrivals

 The cabinet, the group of federal, state and territory leaders, was formed during the early days of the pandemic to coordinate the country's response to Covid-19.

-Australia shut its international borders early last year largely to non-citizens.
-Permanent residents and returning Australian travellers, except those exiting New Zealand, have to quarantine in hotels for two weeks at their own expense.

-Morrison said the number of people allowed to enter Australia each week will fall from 6070 to 3035, after state premiers sounded the alarm over the Delta variant.
+The number of people allowed to enter Australia each week will fall from 6070 to 3035 after premiers sounded the alarm over the Delta variant.

 During the reduction, which starts on July 14, there will be more government-facilitated flights to bring Australians to the Northern Territory's Howard Springs quarantine centre.